zachbornheimer/food/README.md

 to me.
 If you create new conversion systems or API's to the DB, please submit a pull request!

+### WHY PYTHON?

+I'm not a python programmer!
+If you look at my github history, you'll see I primarily program in C, Perl, or PHP.
+I haven't done python in a while.
+Because of the REPL nature and, basically, syntax-free REPL environment, I started there...mostly because I really don't get Shell scripting!
+When the project started evolving on its own, I took it on as a challenge BECAUSE I don't really use python too much.
+It was fun!

 ## EXAMPLES: